jhy0787/jhy0787.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jihoon Yang (Student Member, IEEE) is a B.S. student in the Department of Computer Education at Jeju National University.
+Jihoon Yang (Student Member, IEEE) is a B.S. student in the Department of Computer Education at Jeju National University and an Undergraduate Research Intern at Korea University.
 His research interests include networking, cloud computing, and machine learning.
 {style="text-align: justify;"}